-Dartmouth understands that a 21st century liberal arts education integrates respect for, and understanding of, the unique and essential benefits of living, learning, sharing, and working in an inclusive global community.
+Dartmouth believes that a 21st century liberal arts education integrates respect for, and understanding of, the unique and essential benefits of living, learning, sharing, and engaging in an inclusive global community.

 Contact OPAL to get connected.